What Is High Risk Auto Insurance and How Do You End Up There?

 Driving Under the Influence: A DUI is the shortest path into the high risk insurance category.
 Even New Hampshire, a state with liberal insurance standards, will require insurance with an SR-22 form for at least three years.

 SR-22 Insurance: “SR-22” refers to the form designation for a statement of financial responsibility and has become slang for high risk insurance.
-Illinois SR22 insurance is most common for drivers after a DUI.
+SR22 insurance is most common for drivers after a DUI.
 However, depending on local laws, drivers can land in the SR-22 category for infractions including:

 - Driving without proper insurance and/or registration,